 Do not power off Vector when saving a preset, wait for the confirmation message first.

-- The Presets screen also allows for Firmware updates.
-User presets are preserved during an update. - It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the topleft and value 50 to the bottom-right preset).
+- It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the topleft and value 50 to the bottom-right preset).

 4.2 Global settings